Neovim setup (2022 edition)

 :wq

-While core Vim functionality is like a rock, changing rarely, the plugin eco-system is where you can make Vim level up to doing tasks you commonly do with it.
-Consequently plugin selection can be quite personal based on specific langs one works with.
+While core Neovim functionality is like a rock, changing rarely, the plugin eco-system is where you can make Vim level up to doing tasks you commonly do with it.
+Consequently plugin selection can be quite personal based on what kind of text editing jobs one mostly does.

 An LSP (Language Server Protocol) provides deep language specific knowledge, supporting functionality such as autocompletion, linting and syntax highlighting.
 It is editor agnostic and underpins other editors such as vscode.